 The Hamilton section will:

-- Connect the Ngaruawahia section of the Expressway, due for completion in 2014, to the Tamahere section, due for completion in 2016.
+- Connect the Ngaruawahia section of the Expressway, completed in late 2013, to the Cambridge section, due for completion in late 2016.

 - Reduce traffic congestion and improve safety on Hamilton’s local road network by significantly reducing through traffic.